LogoLogo

 Where:

-: The sum of all USD collateral values multiplied by their respective liquidation_LTVTotal Debt Value
+• Weighted Collateral Value: The sum of all USD collateral values multiplied by their respective liquidation_LTV

 An account health of great than 1 mean the account is in a healthy state.
 An account health below 1 means the account is now subject to liquidation, where a user's collateral can be seized by a third party who repays their outstanding debt.